Do you ever wonder how much time you spend on travelling?

 According to the Corporate Travel Index compiled by Business Travel News, a businessman on average spends $319 traveling per meeting.
 For any small business, Travel Time is an important aspect and must be taken care of with utmost sincerity.
 Once you understand the true worth of your services it will help you get paid for them more appropriately.
 While you take steps to make a lot of your cost bearing services easier for clients, it is also important to realize the worth of money being spent on it.
 There are various methods that can be adopted while charging for the travel time and one can choose the most appropriate one depending on the business requirements.

-Every business owner has a variety of clients and one can understand the needs and requirements of each one properly, before choosing the most appropriate price.
-Here are some popular methods to charge the clients for the travel time.
+Every business owner has a variety of clients and one can understand the needs and requirements of each one properly, before choosing how much to charge them.

 Mile Based Fee

 The mileage-based rate can be a useful way to charge clients.
 This can be sufficient to recover the costs of fuel along with the cost of the time spent while traveling and the onsite visit.
 One can create a suitable mile based fee so one can recover both the costs.

 Create a Different Rate for On-Site

 Creating a higher rate for onsite can be justified because it includes the cost of travel as well.
 One charges normal hourly pricing when working offsite.
 On the other hand, while working on-site, one can keep the hourly rate at 30% higher than the general rate.
 Some clients may object that the differential pricing is on the higher side.
 One has to make the client understand that the price is higher because it includes travel costs.